 The Indigenous Data Network: Restoring Community Control over an Intangible Asset

-Part of the Indigenous Australia and Digital Futures seminars series
+This event was streamed live on 29 May 2019 and was part of the 2019 Indigenous Australia and Digital Futures seminars series

 Dr James Rose

-Dr James Rose is a Senior Research Fellow with the Indigenous Studies Unit, the University of Melbourne.
+James is a Senior Research Fellow with the Indigenous Studies Unit, University of Melbourne.
 Led by Professor Marcia Langton and overseen by a steering committee of senior Indigenous academics and health researchers, Dr Rose is employed by the Indigenous Data Network as a non-Indigenous technical coordinator.

 The Indigenous Data Network (IDN) assists Indigenous communities in developing the technical capability and resources to enable them to manage their data for community advancement.
 By strengthening communities’ agency in their data, the network empowers them to make informed decisions about their own development.